 Friend to Friend

 Balance always requires a fierce and ruthless examination of priorities.
-Our true priorities are not just lists of activities.
-They are candid reflections of our heart desires.
+Our true priorities are not only mere lists of activities completed or goals set, but also candid reflections of our heart desires.
 What we deem important receives the most time, energy, attention and resources.
 The importance of right and balanced priorities is illustrated by the life of Martha.

 We traveled up and down the small hidden back roads of each community, looking for the Amish products known only to a few and to those relentless shoppers who were willing to persevere.
 I was beginning to lose hope when I spotted the small, white sign posted on the fence of a quaint and absolutely perfect house.
 “Amish Crafts” it said.
 This was it!

-As we climbed out of the car, a sense of peace settled around us like an old familiar blanket.
-Our voices immediately dropped to a whisper as we tiptoed up the narrow stone path and gently opened the screen door.
-When we stepped onto the porch filled with beautiful Amish crafts, a woman welcomed us with a beautiful smile and introduced herself as Mary.
-She invited us to browse and to let her know if we needed any help.
+When we stepped onto the porch filled with beautiful Amish crafts, a woman came out of the house, welcomed us with a beautiful smile and introduced herself as Mary.
+She invited us to browse and let her know if we needed any help.
 I have to admit that I was almost rude in my pathetic attempts to catch a glimpse of her home through the porch windows.
 Reading my mind, she graciously offered, “Would you like to come in and look around?”
 I thought she’d never ask!

 Mary’s home revealed a world very different from mine and an uncommonly simplistic lifestyle I desperately longed to experience.
-The house was sparsely furnished with only the necessities.
-Mary described her life and daily routine with words like “calm, uncomplicated, peaceful and serene.”
-When I asked why she had chosen such a lifestyle, she sweetly responded with words of wisdom I will never forget, “I have discovered that when my life and my heart get too crowded, there is not enough room for God.”
+The house was sparsely furnished with only the necessities but Mary described her life and daily routine with words like “calm, uncomplicated, peaceful and serene.”
+When I asked why she had chosen such a lifestyle she sweetly responded with words of wisdom I will never forget, “I have discovered that when my life and my heart get too crowded there is not enough room for God.”
 Exactly!

 An unbalanced life is too crowded for God.
 It is so easy to relegate our spirituality to religious activity when all He really wants is to spend time with us.
-He wants to wipe away every tear.
-God longs to share every hurt and celebrate every victory.
+God longs for us to forever run into His arms, sharing every hurt and rejoicing in every victory.
 The Father yearns to wrap His strong arms around us, bringing the peace and balance we so desperately need.

 Father, I am too busy and sometimes I feel like my life is spinning out of control.
-I’m tired.
+I’m tired of the imbalance I see in the way I live.
 Help me learn how to establish priorities that please You and reflect Your plan for me.
 I commit to spending time with You each day, seeking Your wisdom and direction.
 I love You, Lord.

 In Jesus’ Name,